-An Open Letter to Suno: Please, For the Love of Music, Fix Your UI
+An Open Letter to Suno.
+Please, For the Love of Music, Fix Your UI.

 Dear Suno Team,

 The library is chaos.
-Finding a track I made yesterday feels like archeology.
-The search function works like a clock painted on a wall—it shows the time precisely twice a day.
+Finding a track feels like archeology.
+The search works like a clock painted on a wall that shows the time precisely twice a day.
+The editing interface?
+I’ve played Dark Souls bosses that were more intuitive.

+But guess what?
 I couldn’t figure out how to edit a song.

 Here’s what happened: